slashman/jsrl/README.md

 # jsrl
-JavaScript Roguelike Boilerplate - The basics to start building your own
+JavaScript Roguelike Template - The basics to start building your own

-# What is this about
+# What is this?
-A very bare bones roguelike with a character based display with the following features
+In this repo you will find a bare-bones roguelike with a character-based display, and tools to bundle it for the web.

+Check out the online demo at: https://slashie.net/jsrl

+What is this good for? the idea is you take this simple game and start adding what makes your roguelike unique!

 # Features
 * Player can walk around